 / Practice Areas/ Defective Medical Devices

-Contemporary medical devices have revolutionized health care.
-Amazing feats of medical science that couldn’t have been imagined even ten years ago are commonplace today.
-These amazing devices make lives better all around the world – but only when they are designed and used correctly.
+Contemporary medical devices have revolutionized health care, improving the quality of life of thousands of patients and saving lives.
+Results that couldn’t have been imagined ten years ago are commonplace today.
+Medical devices make lives better all around the world – but only when they are designed and used correctly.

-An improperly designed or defective medical device can cause harm rather than good.
-It can be extremely dangerous, particularly since these devices are often implanted in the body.
+An improperly designed or defective medical device can cause harm.
+They can be extremely dangerous, particularly since these devices are often implanted in the body.

-Some manufacturers will even attempt to dodge responsibility for the problems with their medical devices.
-They engage in cover-ups and deny something is wrong with the device.
+Some manufacturers attempt to dodge responsibility for the problems caused by their medical devices.
+They engage in cover-ups and deny facts.
 The product, therefore, remains in use in hospitals and medical supply stores – and patients suffer.
 The Food and Drug Administration exists to protect people from these defective devices.
 However, by the time the FDA becomes alerted of a problem and intervenes, the damage has often been done to hundreds or thousands of patients who used the faulty device.

-However, there are many legal loopholes that allow medical and pharmaceutical companies to skip steps in safety testing, allowing them to bring products to market faster.
+However, there are legal loopholes that allow medical and pharmaceutical companies to skip steps in safety testing, bringing their unproven products to market much faster.
 When a device is not properly researched or tested before being sold, the chances of it being defective are much higher.

-Any medical device can be defective.
-Some are more common than others.
-A few examples of devices that can be defective include the following:
+Any medical device can be defective, though some are more common than others.
+A few examples of devices that can be defective include:

-The health problems potentially caused by a malfunctioning medical device can be extreme.
-Particularly when a patient needs a particular device to survive, like a pacemaker, a malfunction can cause death before he or she can get medical assistance.
-Poorly sterilized devices can cause serious infections, sometimes leading to infertility or amputation.
+The health problems caused by a malfunctioning medical device can be extreme.
+Particularly when a patient needs a device to survive, like a pacemaker, a malfunction can result in death.
+Poorly sterilized devices can cause serious infections, sometimes leading to infertility, loss of function, or even amputation.

 At WKW, we know how difficult it can be to live with injuries or the wrongful death of a loved one due to defective medical devices.
-Contact us today for a free case evaluation and to hear about the legal options that are available to you and your family.
+Contact us today for a free case evaluation and to learn about the legal options available to your family.